1.3 National youth strategy

 Existence of a National Youth Strategy

 The Austrian Youth Strategy (Österreichische Jugendstrategie) is an ongoing process that aims to strengthen and develop youth policy across Austria.
-It is anchored in the government program 2020-2024 (Regierungsprogramm 2020-2024, page 196) and is based on four major 'Fields of Action' (Handlungsfelder).
+It aims to identify new fields of action, promote cooperation and implement concrete measures to support young people.
+Rooted in the government programme 2020-2024 (see Regierungsprogramm 2020-2024, page 196), the strategy is based on four major 'Fields of Action' (Handlungsfelder).
 These fields of action provide a framework for bundling and systematizing measures for young people and optimizing their effectiveness (see Scope and contents).

 In this context, Austrian Youth Goals (Österreichische Jugendziele) have been developed for each field of action, and they are regularly evaluated and reflected upon with young people in ‘Reality Checks’.
 This active youth participation (one of the 4 fields of action) allows for the evaluation of goals and measures in relation to the lifeworlds and concerns of young people, and contributes to including their needs and perspectives in the elaboration of youth goals and measures.
 The Austrian Youth Goals have been linked to the individual European Youth Goals of the EU-Youth Strategy 2019-2027, with the aim of contributing to their implementation.